-Art.
-7. Section 7.01.
-Pharmaceutical companies are obliged, in connection with support and col- laborations, to publish an overview containing the information in Article 6 on their website to prevent the conception of unethical or similar connections be- tween the pharmaceutical industry and Patient Organisations, etc. Agree- ments must be published at the time when the agreement is concluded and must be available on the website for at least two years hereafter and for at least six months after the termination of the collaboration project.
+Section 7.01.
+Pharmaceutical companies are obliged, in connection with financial support, significant non-financial support and/or indirect support (both financial and non-financial support) through third parties and consultancy services, to publish an overview containing the information in Article 6 on their website to prevent the conception of unethical or similar connections between the pharmaceutical industry and Patient Organisations, etc. Agreements must be published at the time when the agreement is concluded and must be available on the website for at least two years hereafter and for at least six months after the termination of the collaboration project.

 Section 7.02.
 Copies of the agreements must be made available upon specific request from ENLI, when it is no longer available on the pharmaceutical company's website.
 However, this requirement does not apply if the collaboration is concluded was terminated more than 10 years ago.

 Section 7.03.
 Pharmaceutical companies must once a year submit an overview to ENLI over their collaborative projects the ongoing year.
-The overview must contain the information listed in Article 6.
-The overview must be submitted after the end of each calendar year.
-ENLI publishes the overviews on its website.
+The overview must contain the